iamshadmirza/BlogsByShad/blogs/node-lesson6/index.md

 // rabbit  is drinking
 ```

-Although JavaScript is a functional language, we can do object oriented programming with the help of class.
+Although JavaScript is a functional language, we can do object-oriented programming with the help of the class.
 Inheritance makes it possible to reuse methods without duplicating them and manage our project in a little better way.
-Don't worry if you haven't got everything yet, we will learn later about this in details.
+Don't worry if you haven't got everything yet, we will learn later about this in detail.

 That's it for now, see you in the next lesson.